About the project

 The Course and Unit Builder application has been developed in incremental releases throughout 2019 and 2020.The first release was focussed on supporting the curriculum design components of units.
 Following releases allowed added functionality, and progressive improvements in response to user testing and feedback.
 The focus of the release three is the beta release of the course design workspace, available to interested staff members prior to a wider release.
 There is a vision to seek further support towards the development of a fourth release, developing an integration between the Course and Unit Builder (the University's curriculum design tool) an Akari (the University's curriculum management system).

-Update December 2020: Course Builder Beta
+Update December 2020: Course Builder Beta preview

 A beta version of the course builder is now available for interested users.
 If you are interested in early access to this functionality, please let us know through the Testing and feedback page.
 All staff will be given access to the course builder in a future release in early 2021, following further testing.